BestTimesToVisit.com Logo

 Jökulsárlón Glacier Lagoon Kayak Tour: Up Close with Icebergs

-Paddle through a breathtaking landscape of floating icebergs at Jökulsárlón glacier lagoon.
-Choose a guided kayak tour for safety and expert insights into the glacier's formation and the unique ecosystem.
+Paddle through the mesmerizing Jökulsárlón glacier lagoon, surrounded by colossal icebergs that calve from Breiðamerkurjökull glacier.
+Choose a guided tour for safety and insights into the lagoon's unique ecosystem.
 The best light for photography is during the golden hour.

 Reykjavik's Street Art Scene: Urban Exploration